Egg Freezing Booklet Download

 Problems at any of these steps can cause difficulties in getting pregnant:

-It’s important to note that not all causes are due to female factors.
-In fact, 30-40% of infertility cases are due to male factors.
+It’s important to note that 30-40% of infertility cases are due to male factors.
 We need enough motile, swimming sperm to fertilize an egg.
 A “normal” ejaculate has over 18 million motile (swimming) sperm.
 Some men produce fewer or no sperm.
 Other men produce plenty of sperm but have obstructions in their tubes (the vas deferens), preventing sperm from being released.
 Just because a semen sample appears normal, doesn’t mean that there are sufficient numbers of sperm inside.
 We need to check with a microscope.

-A woman’s ovarian reserve is directly related to her age and refers to her potential to produce multiple eggs with ovarian stimulation.
+A woman’s ovarian reserve is directly related to age and potential to produce multiple eggs with ovarian stimulation.
 Ovarian reserve, or egg supply, begins to gradually decline beginning at the age of 30.
-The amount of medication required to stimulate her ovaries will increase and the number of follicles and eggs produced from her ovaries declines.
+The amount of medication required to stimulate the ovaries will increase and the number of follicles and eggs produced from the ovaries declines.
 These factors lower a woman’s chances of pregnancy with our best treatments.
 Several tests are used to determine a woman’s fertility potential, including blood tests such as Anti-Mullerian Hormone (AMH), FSH and Estradiol and a pelvic ultrasound to evaluate Antral Follicle Count.

 Normal ovulation requires a well-choreographed interplay of numerous hormonal events involving the brain, pituitary gland and ovaries.
 Stress, medical conditions and other events can throw these off and cause hormone imbalances that affect ovulation.
 If you are not ovulating every month, we will need to screen for conditions like Polycystic Ovarian Syndrome (PCOS), Hyperprolactinemia, Thyroid Problems, as well as other less common conditions.
 In order to evaluate your case, we may test for additional hormones.